theLee3/flutter_auto_translator/README.md

 The first three parameters are used by `intl` as well as `auto_translator`.
 The `translator` section is specific to `auto_translator`.

  The `targets` parameter is required and tells `auto_translator` which languages to translate the template file to.
 Available languages can be found [here](https://cloud.google.com/translate/docs/languages).

+### Regional Designations

+ You can use 2-letter language codes or include regional designations (en-US, en-GB, es-Es, etc.).

 An optional `key_file` parameter can be provided if you wish to store your Google Translate API key somehwere other than the default location.